Build Your Course

 - Use our CTL course planner to align your outcomes and activities and plan the right amount of work for each week.

-- After you plan your course, create your syllabus using SDSU's official syllabus template.
+- After you plan your course, create your syllabus using SDSU's official syllabus template and checklist.

 Join our CTL Canvas Faculty community course to access these tools with additional support from videos and discussion boards.

 You can use the to help you convert an existing course for online teaching, or to sketch out a new class.
 The spreadsheet will help you estimate how much time you will spend on direct instruction, and students will spend on homework.
 It can also help you make sure you've covered all your Student Learning Outcomes was well as your other goals for the course.

 Here are a few things to remember as you design assignments, assessments of student learning(tests, quizzes, projects, papers), and direct instruction:

 - Using frequent, short, low-stakes assessments (quizzes, small assignments) helps keep students engaged and on track in online courses

 - Break up long class sessions with break out groups, mini-lectures, and other activities.
 Why?
 Because long lectures are hard to listen to online, and equally hard for you to record.

 - Include some synchronous activities to help keep students on track and engaged.
 But, plan some alternative assignments for students who can't attend synchronous activities.